navthomas/pgssCSLab/README.md

 # PGSS CS Lab Lecture 2 repository

-This repository contains my notes and
+This repository contains my notes and scripts for lecture 2.